larskotthoff/kukulkan/README.md

 - w: open raw message (unparsed text of the message file)
 - ?: open main view with query from:<sender of message>

+Click on tags to remove them, or press Backspace in the tag edit field to remove the last tag.

 ### Compose View

 ![Compose View](screens/compose.png?raw=true)